The swim cap is one of the more misunderstood pieces of swim gear. Here’s what you need to know about picking out the perfect cap for swimming.

 Do I have to wear a cap?

 Absolutely not.
 Totally up to you.
+But there are some good reasons to wear a swim cap.
 That being said, tuck your hair back.
 Nothing more annoying than swimming across the pool and having a big slab of hair slide across your goggles, blinding you.
-On days at my local YMCA where the pool temperature is higher than usual I prefer to swim without one.
+On days at my local YMCA where the pool temperature is higher than usual, I prefer to swim without one.

 Will a swim cap keep my hair dry?